ethberry/nestjs-sqs/README.md

-# nestjs-sqs
+# NestJS SQS

 Tested with: [AWS SQS](https://aws.amazon.com/en/sqs/) and [ElasticMQ](https://github.com/softwaremill/elasticmq).

-Nestjs-sqs is a project to make SQS easier to use and control some required flows with NestJS.
+NestJS SQS is a project to make SQS easier to use and control some required flows with NestJS.
 This module provides decorator-based message handling suited for simple use.

 This library internally uses [bbc/sqs-producer](https://github.com/bbc/sqs-producer) and [bbc/sqs-consumer](https://github.com/bbc/sqs-consumer), and implements some more useful features on top of the basic functionality given by them.

 ## Installation